 The Meaning We Mean Vs. the Meaning We Make

-Viewers often experience non-political art as political, to validate their own worldview — a form of confirmation bias.
+Expect viewers to experience art as political to validate their own worldview — a form of confirmation bias.

 The still above is from Chinese contemporary artist Li Binyuan's "Drawing Board 100 x 40" — a direct representation of the futility and hubris of attempts to exert control over nature.
 Currently on display at MoMA PS1 in Queens, New York, through September 3, the piece is described as a gesture of absurdist physical endurance that refers back to a childhood experience in which the artist nearly drowned during a similar flood.
 It is meant to reflect the fragility of the human body in the face of nature's power.

 But in the U.S., in July of 2018, I assigned another meaning to it as I stood watching.
 Binyuan did not intend for his performance to be political, but to me it represented our current political landscape — a changing landscape that is consistently at the top of the news cycle, and feels both authoritarian and chaotic in nature.
 In performing "Drawing Board 100 x 40", Li Binyuan demonstrated all of the political emotions I had been feeling lately.

 To assert that the average viewer of art will create their own meaning around what they are seeing sounds like a big, giant, "duh."
 It is not a revelation.
 But I don't believe that it is a conscious choice for the viewer; and I think we do it more than we think we do, without even realizing.
 Art is often famously political — from Picasso's painting, Guernica, to Nine Inch Nails' song, "The Hand That Feeds.”
 While artists and academics continue to debate whether or not art should be political, it might be worth considering that viewers may experience any art as political when it suits their emotions and worldview, especially when politics are important to them, or they are experiencing political anxiety in their own lives.